-On November 19, 2020, we entered into a development and license agreement with Lilly to collaborate to discover and develop in vivo gene editing products incorporating the our ARCUS nucleases to utilize ARCUS for the research and development of potential in vivo therapies for genetic disorders (the "Original Lilly/Prevail Agreement").
-The Original Lilly/Prevail Agreement was subsequently assigned to Prevail Therapeutics Inc. ("Prevail"), a wholly-owned subsidiary of Lilly, effective November 1, 2022.
+On November 19, 2020, we entered into a development and license agreement with Lilly to collaborate to discover and develop in vivo gene editing products incorporating our ARCUS nucleases to utilize ARCUS for the research and development of potential in vivo therapies for genetic disorders.
+This agreement was subsequently assigned to Prevail Therapeutics Inc. ("Prevail"), a wholly-owned subsidiary of Lilly, effective November 1, 2022 (the "Original Prevail Agreement").

-On June 30, 2023, we entered into the Lilly/Prevail Agreement which amended and restated the Original Lilly/Prevail Agreement.
-Pursuant to the terms of the Lilly/Prevail Agreement, we and Prevail will continue to collaborate on developing the our ARCUS nucleases for the research and development of potential in vivo therapies for genetic disorders, including Duchenne muscular dystrophy, a liver-directed target, and a central nervous system directed target.
+On June 30, 2023, we entered into the Prevail Agreement which amended and restated the Original Prevail Agreement.
+Pursuant to the terms of the Prevail Agreement, we and Prevail will continue to collaborate on developing our ARCUS nucleases for the research and development of potential in vivo therapies for genetic disorders, including DMD, a liver-directed target, and a central nervous system directed target.
 Prevail also continues to have the right to nominate up to three additional gene targets for genetic disorders over the initial nomination period of four years.
 Prevail may extend the nomination period for an additional two years from the date on which such initial nomination period ends, upon Prevail's election and payment of an extension fee.
 Additionally, Prevail has the option to replace up to two gene targets upon Prevail's election and payment of a replacement target fee.